Recovering DNS and Email After Service Blackout

 The Ditch:

-- Total loss of inbound and outbound email traffic, preventing contact with customers and partners.
+Total loss of inbound and outbound email traffic, severing communication with existing customers and active prospects.

 The Discovery: